polca/premise/docs/mapping.rst

 Link to a new IAM model
 -----------------------

-While `premise` comes with a set of scenarios from the REMIND and IMAGE IAM models, it is possible to link it to a new IAM model.
+Although *premise* comes with a set of scenarios from the REMIND and IMAGE IAM models, it is possible to link it to a new IAM model.
-To do so, one needs to populate the .yaml mapping files under the folder `premise/iam_variables_mapping`.
+To do so, you need to populate the .yaml mapping files under the folder premise/iam_variables_mapping.

-For each variable in in each of the .yaml file, the user needs to specify the corresponding IAM variable name, like so:
+For each variable in each of the .yaml files, specify the corresponding IAM variable name as follows:

 .. code-block:: yaml